U.N.C.L.E.: Fictional headquarters

 U.N.C.L.E. headquarters are shown to be situated in New York City near the Lower East 40s.
 The headquarters has four levels, and the roof is equipped with radar, a laser beam weapon, a helipad, and disguised communication antennas.
 Below the sublevel is an underground docking area and a tunnel that runs under the United Nations headquarters, giving U.N.C.L.E.'s boats access to the East River.

 The headquarters are depicted as a fortress hidden in the center of a block of buildings, with brownstone apartment buildings serving as the exterior façade.
 At one end of the block, a public parking garage with machine gun bays hidden in the ceiling is shown to be present, as well as a three-story Whitestone building at the other end.
 The first and second floors of the Whitestone are occupied by The Masque Club, a private, members-only "key club" in which the waitresses wear masks.
-On the third floor, there are offices of U.N.C.L.E.'s propaganda front - a charity fundraising organization.
+On the third floor are the offices of U.N.C.L.E.'s front organization –a functioning charity.

 There are four main entrances to the U.N.C.L.E. headquarters.
 In the daytime, field agents are admitted by way of Del Floria's, a small, undistinguished tailor and dry-cleaning shop located one flight below street level.
 The agents go to the single fitting booth and turn the coat hook on the back wall.
 Outside the shop, an operator activates a mechanism on the pressing machine that releases the disguised armored door.
 The wall swings inward, and the agents find themselves in the main admissions area.
 There, a receptionist pins on a security badge (white or later, yellow for highest security clearance; red and green for low clearance and visitors).
 A chemical on the receptionist's fingers activates the badge.
 There are also entrances through the men's and women's lockers at the rear of the parking garage (intended for non-field personnel).
 After hours, when Del Floria's is closed, agents may also enter through the Masque Club or the offices of the charitable organization.